Graduate students in Applied Econometrics, taught by Associate Professor Michael Anderson. Photo: Jim Block

 International students are required to show competency in English, with a minimum TOEFL score of 90 for the internet-based test, 230 in the computer-based test, or 570 for the paper test.

 It is very important that potential applicants arrange to take the GRE and TOEFL examinations early.
 We recommend that you take them by October or November.
-Official scores from the December tests may not reach us in time for applicants to be considered for fellowship awards.
+Official scores from the December tests may not reach us in time.